Dzemda: Henchir Ksour Dzemda

 Alfred Merlin excavated the site and noted its occupation from 199BC - 799AD.
-These date agree roughly with the Conquest of Roman North Africa to the Muslim conquest of the Maghreb.
+These dates agree roughly with the Conquest of Roman North Africa to the Muslim conquest of the Maghreb.

-The site is notable in the abundance of its inscription remains.
+The site is notable for the abundance of its inscription remains.

 Although being legally a vicus (village) the settlement has considerable remains.
-Given its location it is probable that the village was actually an imperial estate, which were common in the area during this time.
+Given its location, it is probable that the village was actually an imperial estate, which were common in the area during this time.
 The town was also the seat of an ancient Bishopric.
 This adds weight to the probability it was an imperial estate.

 Semta

 During Roman times, Annaeus was near the Municipum of Semta (Africa) which lay on the opposite side of the Faida-Dzemda stream.
-The two set of ruins have been treated in modern times together though the presence of two different bishops in the two settlements indicates separate entities during the Roman and Byzantine era.
+The two sets of ruins have been treated in modern times together though the presence of two different bishops in the two settlements indicates separate entities during the Roman and Byzantine era.